It’s not an official holiday, because Brazil’s signature sipper doesn’t really need one.

-The annual day is set for September 13th and is perfect way to ‘infuse’ yourself with a taste of Brazilian culture.
+The annual day is set for September 13th and is the perfect way to ‘infuse’ yourself with a taste of Brazilian culture.
 Need a pronouncer for Cachaça?
 Just say ‘kah-SHA-sah’.

 According to the celebration’s official site: “Cachaça is considered the first distilled cane spirit in the Americas, pre-dating rum by nearly a hundred years.
 The earliest recorded distillation of fresh sugarcane juice into spirit was in 1529 on a sugar plantation on the Brazilian coast.”
 Who knew?

 With almost 500 years of sipping the spirit, it must be pretty darn tasty too.
 So, Connectbrazil has come up with five great ways to celebrate National Cachaça Day.
 Go ahead, take the weekend.

 While most of us probably can’t jump on a plane for Rio de Janeiro right now, the weather looks splendid this week and it bears keeping in mind for a future trip.
-It’s still winter in the southern hemisphere right now, but mid-70s and the slow travel season might be the perfect time to head south.
+It’s still winter in the southern hemisphere right now, but temps in the mid-70s and the slow travel season might be the perfect time to head south.

 Those with a well-timed vacation can head to a local bar, beach, or music club to celebrate National Cachaça Day, to order up the perfect caipirinha (‘kai-peer-EEN-yah’) or one of its many smooth-sipping cachaça cousins).
 But it is the caipirinha that’s considered to be Brazil’s national cocktail.

 The caipirinha is literally everywhere in Brazil and the traditional drink is made from cachaça, crushed ice, lime, and sugar.
 It’s a sweet taste with quite a kick.
 But as a waiter at Texas de Brazil once told me – the melting ice smooths the flavor and lightens up the drink a bit.
 He was right, and he gave me one more tip to a perfect caipirinha, too.
 You’ll find it here.

 So, whether chilling in Copacabana, imbibing in Ipanema, or dancing the night away in Lapa, grab a glass and enjoy.